 SaaS will sometimes include additional charges if you require more storage, industry-specific functionality or premium support packages.
 So, with all costs considered, SaaS software is generally the cheaper option for many businesses for both short term and the long term.

 What are the benefits of both SaaS and on-premises?

-The SaaS model does give you immediate business benefits with frequent updates, shorter deployment times and independence from IT.
-You’ll also have more usability from end users due to mobile apps and online presence.
+The SaaS software model does give you immediate business benefits with frequent updates, shorter deployment times and independence from IT.
+You’ll also have more usability from end users due to mobile SaaS applications and online presence.